conneillys/AI-Project/docs/Proposal.md

     Some actions have a chance of success.
 -->

 During each turn of a craft, one action is preformed until the craft is either complete or failed.
 Currently there are 30 actions available, consisting of actions that primarily increase Progress, actions that primarily increase Quality, and Buff actions which provide multi-turn effects.
 Most actions consume CP to preform, which means that most `paths` to solutions will have a fairly fixed depth.
+Of these 30 actions, some have prerequisites that will remove them from consideration while simulating.

 ### State Evaluation